The Competition for the 2023 CINTAS Foundation Fellowship in Architecture & Design is now closed.

 Candidates in the fields of architectural design, interior design, urban design and urban planning may submit applications for the fellowship.
-Candidates are encouraged to send their materials electronically to the email address below or ship portfolios by express mail if necessary.
-Acceptable methods include links files, Dropbox, Hightail, or flash drive.
+Candidates are encouraged to send their materials electronically to the email address below or ship portfolios by express mail only if necessary.
+Acceptable methods include links, files, Dropbox, Hightail, or flash drive.
 Hard copies of work samples are optional but may be included in one portfolio.
 In the event items are submitted that are not firmly attached to a portfolio, each should be individually labeled with the applicant's name.
 The date of execution of each work should be listed.
 For the purpose of historical value, the winner is expected to submit signed and dated portfolio to be added to the CINTAS Fellows Collection.

 Since 1963, the CINTAS Foundation has awarded over 21 fellowships in architecture.
 In addition to supporting Cuban artists, many early in their careers, the CINTAS Foundation also maintains a growing collection of works by past awardees and other esteemed Cuban artists.
 For the purpose of historical value and documentation, architectural award recipients are encouraged to submit architectural drawings (i.e., representative samples of their work) to be added to the CINTAS Fellows Collection after the grant period.

 Eligibility: Creative artists of Cuban citizenship or direct lineage (having a Cuban parent or grandparent).
-Applicants engaged in research, students, or performing artists are not eligible to apply for CINTAS Fellowships.
+Candidates engaged in research, students, or performing artists are not eligible to apply for CINTAS Fellowships.
 CINTAS Fellowships can only be awarded a maximum of 2 times to an individual.

 The full application must be submitted.
 The application must be completed in English or Spanish.
 Please complete all sections of the application.

 Artist and Project Statements

-Prepare two narrative statements: The Artist's Statement describes your personal history, your development as an artist, and your plans for the future.
+Prepare two narrative statements: The Artist Statement describes your personal history, your development as an artist, and your plans for the future.
 The Project Statement describes the project or activity that you would undertake if awarded a CINTAS Fellowship.
 Please include a timeline for the project, and identify other sources, where appropriate, of funding for the project.

 Letters of Recommendation